aleGpereira/sublime-pdb-finder/README.md

 Both are triggered from the command palette.
 No default key bindings are provided.

 If we have results, a list is going to be show with:

-    * The file name
+* The file name.

-    * Te line in wich that pdb can be found.
+* The line in wich that pdb can be found.

 * The content of the next line, if we have one.
 If not, EOF is shown.

 Navigating results
 __________________